boardgameio/boardgame.io/docs/events.md

 See the guide on [Turn Orders](turn-order.md) for more details about `actionPlayers`.

+This event is not enabled by default and must be enabled by setting `changeActionPlayers: true` in the `flow` section of your game.

 ### Triggering an event from a React client.

 Events are available through `props` inside the